Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 The HTTP protocol implemented in Matlab is very basic, you can download an improved version in this [link](http://www.mathworks.com/matlabcentral/fileexchange/35693-urlread2)

-we did a client in matlab that you can download from this [link](https://github.com/joelortizsosa/Poppy_Right_Arm_Creature/blob/master/applications/Matlab_client/Matlab_client.rar?raw=true)
+We did a client in matlab that you can download from this [link](https://github.com/joelortizsosa/Poppy_Right_Arm_Creature/blob/master/applications/Matlab_client/Matlab_client.rar?raw=true)

 ![matlab_client](img/software/matlab_client.jpg)